Geomantic figures

-The 16 geomantic figures are the primary symbols used in divinatory geomancy.
-Each geomantic figure represents a certain formed state of the world or the mind and can be interpreted in various ways based upon the query put forth and the method used to generate the figures.
-When geomancy was introduced to Europe in the Middle Ages, the figures acquired astrological meanings and new forms of interpretation.
-The figures bear superficial resemblance to the ba gua, the eight trigrams used in the I Ching, a Chinese classic text.
+The 16 geomantic figures are primary symbols utilized in geomancy, an ancient divinatory practice.
+Each figure consists of four lines representing the classical elements and can be interpreted through various methods and questions.
+Originating from Middle Eastern traditions, geomancy was introduced to Europe in the Middle Ages, where it acquired astrological meanings and new interpretive layers.
+These figures exhibit a superficial resemblance to the ba gua, the eight trigrams in the I Ching, a Chinese classic text.